TaizWeb/heartbeat/README.md

 For now, refer to `main.lua` on how to create valid entity/tile objects and use them with Heartbeat.
 The project is a work in progress, but expect official docs soon.

 ## FAQ
+**What version of lua/love2d should I be using?**
+At the time of this writing, Heartbeat currently targets lua 5.3 and love2d 11.1.
+As either of these get updated, Heartbeat will be as well.

 **Can I use this in my game?**

 Of course.
 Heartbeat is licensed under MIT, meaning you can do whatever you want with it, even package it with games to sell.